-Business networking for General Manager is one of the most effective marketing and prospecting method you can use to grow your business.
+Business networking for Consultant is one of the most effective marketing and prospecting method you can use to grow your business.
 But if done incorrectly, it can be harmful to your business.

 Business networking is a lot more than giving out business cards.
 It is about building trust.
-For General Manager the networking is a lot more than meeting people.
+For Consultant the networking is a lot more than meeting people.
 It is about connecting with the right people.

 Business networking is a lot more than collecting phone numbers.
 It is about staying in touch, about listening, addressing needs and looking for opportunities all at the same time.

-It is how as a General Manager we approach relevant business networking sessions that makes it work for us.
+It is how as a Consultant we approach relevant business networking sessions that makes it work for us.
 Networking is about being authentic and genuine, building relationships and trust, and helping others.
 Although increased sales is the end goal, don’t participate in business networking to sell.

 Build relationships and sales will follow naturally.
 People have to trust you before they’ll do business with you or refer you.
 Relationship capital is an immensely valuable part of business success.
 Put your energy, intention and attention on business networking.